All Episodes

 It's very easy with most things.

-So Caitlin good, transphobe bad.
+So Caitlyn, good, transphobe, bad.

-Gay weddings, good, homophobes bad.
+Gay weddings, good, homophobes, bad.

-Uh you've got Allahu Akbar on the one hand, you've got Islamophobes on the other.
+You've got Allahu Akbar on the one hand.

 And climate isn't like that.

-And Dr. Curry, who is a brilliant woman, is what she uh talks about is the great uncertainty.
+And Dr. Curry, who is a brilliant woman, is what she talks about is the great uncertainty.

 That's why the climate models turn out wrong, because it's an incredibly complex thing.